About Business Personal Property

-By April 17 of 2023, businesses in Boulder with a total actual value of their personal property assets greater than $52,000 are required to send the Boulder County Personal Property Section a declaration listing all the assets they owned as of January 1, along with information regarding the original date and cost of acquisition for those assets.
+By April 15 of every year, businesses in Boulder with a total actual value of their personal property assets greater than $52,000 are required to send the Boulder County Personal Property Section a declaration listing all the assets they owned as of January 1, along with information regarding the original date and cost of acquisition for those assets.
 Even if assets were disposed of after January 1, they must be declared because current Colorado law does not provide for prorated assessments.
 The Assessors Personal Property staff takes the information provided by the taxpayer and calculates a value for each business; a Notice of Valuation is mailed by June 15.

 If you have also filed a paper declaration, please note that on your online form.